 The John L. Grove College of Business Master in Business Administration degree program offers high quality and outstanding value.
 Our AACSB-accredited MBA program is designed to help you succeed in a rapidly changing global economy.
 Our graduate students find the Ship MBA reputable, affordable, and convenient.
 Our faculty are committed to teaching and helping you understand the business world and find your place in it.

-Ship delivers its MBA degree program in two convenient formats:
+Ship delivers its MBA degree program in three convenient formats:

-- Ship MBA Evening: A full-time or part-time hybrid format designed for working professionals and offered at multiple sites, including Shippensburg University and Dixon University Center (Harrisburg).
+- Ship MBA Evening Face-to-Face: A full-time or part-time hybrid format designed for working professionals and offered on the Shippensburg campus.

 To be eligible for admission to the MBA Program applicants must submit the following to their Ship Admissions portal: